Caprese Mini Sandwiches

 - 1/4 teaspoon mixed dried Italian seasoning herbs (basil, oregano, marjoram)

 - 1/2 cup lightly packed fresh basil leaves, finely chopped

 - 1 garlic clove, pressed or finely minced

 - 2 tablespoons vinaigrette or light balsamic salad dressing

 - 2 cups mixed baby salad greens or spinach leaves

 - 2-3 balls fresh mozzarella cheese, sliced (about 8 ounces)

 - 2 large plum tomatoes, sliced

-2 While the flatbread is toasting, create a light pesto by mixing together in a small bowl the walnuts, fresh basil, garlic and salt.
+2 Make pesto with walnuts, basil, garlic, salt: While the flatbread is toasting, create a light pesto by mixing together in a small bowl the walnuts, fresh basil, garlic and salt.

 3 Assemble the sandwiches: Remove flatbread from the oven to a cutting board.
 Turn the pieces over.
 Drizzle with dressing, spreading evenly to the edges.
 Using a sharp chef's knife, cut each round into six wedges.
 Top each wedge with a small amount of the greens.
 Place one slice of mozzarella cheese over greens; top with pesto and one slice of tomato.
 Top with remaining pita wedges, cheese side up forming 12 mini sandwiches.
 Serve immediately.